LimberJack.jl

 - Precision: sub-percentage error with respect to

-. - Speed:
+CCL. - Speed:

--like performance.
+C-like performance.

 Installation

-might be compatible but haven't been tested.
-You can find instructions on how to install Julia
+In order to run LimberJack.jl you will need Julia-1.7.0 or newer installed in your system.
+Older versions of Julia might be compatible but haven't been tested.
+You can find instructions on how to install Julia here: https://julialang.org/downloads/.

-Once you have installed Julia
+Once you have installed Julia you can install LimberJack.jl following these steps:

 - Clone the git repository